bcgov/design-research-guide/docs/planning-research/consent.md

 - Researcher signature and date

 ### Online Consent Forms
-For remote user research, you can use an online consent form.
+For remote design research, you can use an online consent form.

 In addition to the information above, you should capture the participant's acknowledgment of consent through a checkbox or some other action.